slotThe/slotThe.github.io/research.md

    we study reconstruction results that do not require a forgetful functor.
    This comes at the cost of not recovering the algebraic object of interest on-the-nose, but only up to Morita equivalence.
-   This talk generalises a result of Ostrik about Hopf algebras on a finite tensor categories to the general case of characterising lax module monads on a nice module category over a general abelian monoidal category with enough projectives.
+   This talk generalises a result of Ostrik about Hopf algebras on finite tensor categories to the general case of characterising lax module monads on a nice module category over a general abelian monoidal category with enough projectives.
    Crucially, the proof does not need any rigidity assumptions on the underlying category.
    As an application, we give conceptual proofs of the fundamental theorem of Hopf modules,